 - Ability to work with a diverse population.

-- Ability to maintain composure in stressful situations, such as competing deadlines and communicating with families in crisis.
+- Ability to maintain composure in stressful situations, such as competing deadlines and communicating with key constituents.

 - Commitment to FLC’s mission and our racial equity values.

 Bachelors Degree or any combination of education and experience that qualify a candidate for this position.